Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Introduction

 The traditional approach for combining information across multiple studies is meta-analysis, in which cohorts are analyzed separately, and inferences are averaged across cohorts.
 Using individual-level data as opposed to aggregate data has many advantages, including the ability to use common definitions/cutpoints, to adjust for variables at the individual level consistently across studies, to conduct time-to-event analysis, and the opportunity to examine heterogeneity at the individual or subgroup level.
-However, the challenges involved with combining data from multiple studies are substantial and require both complex statistical models and subject-matter expertise.
+However, the challenges involved with combining data from multiple studies are substantial.
 A key challenge is identifying and controlling for important sources of between-study heterogeneity.
 In CVD cohorts, this heterogeneity can be a result of differences in geography, historical period, and sample characteristics of the cohort, for example, all white or all African American cohorts \citep{curran2009integrative}.

-There has been some work for handling these challenges in combining data.
-When sufficient overlap exists across ages, historical periods, and participant characteristics, multi-level models can be fit in order to capture between-study variability \citep{schafer2002computational, gelman2006data}.
-Multiply imputed cohorts \citep{zeki2019use} and \cite{ siddique2019measurement} can help facilitate analyses by filling-in missing data at ages not captured by the individual cohorts.
-We extend these methodologies and develop a new approach to combine the seven cohorts belonging to the LRPP and impute unobserved CVD risk factors.